alexandru/scala-best-practices/sections/5-actors.md

 <img src="https://raw.githubusercontent.com/monifu/scala-best-practices/master/assets/scala-logo-256.png"  align="right" width="128" height="128" />

 ### 5.1.
-MUST evolve the state of actors only in response to messages received from the outside
+SHOULD evolve the state of actors only in response to messages received from the outside

 When using Akka actors, their mutable state should always evolve in response to messages received from the outside.
 An anti-pattern that